-- Our approaches are better than that of shen.
+- Our approach is better than that of shen.
 Indeed, mapping jointly intra and peering links increases the efficiency.
-Our methods improves the performance.
-In these cases, traffic is splitted and sent to less loaded links, achieving in this way a better utilisation of the overall residual bandwidth. - The out-performance of r-ciplm is small compare to lu-ciplm. r-ciplm ensures a cost-efficient mapping solution for every VN.
-The peering links are mapped jointly with the right domain, which leads to a better resource allocation.
-However, the peering links in lu-cimplm are sometimes not perfectly mapped because link utilization does not always give the best mapping sequence.
+Our methods improves the performance in particular under heavy loads.
+In these cases, traffic is splitted and sent to less loaded links, achieving in this way a better utilisation of the overall residual bandwidth. - The comparison between ciplm and ciplm+ shows that the out-performance of the latter maybe be small.
+Considering the over-cost (in terms of information exchange and